mtdukes/coding-with-bots/readme.md

 ```

 #### Install pip
-Pip is, (to quote much smarter developers)[http://blog.apps.npr.org/2013/06/06/how-to-setup-a-developers-environment.html], like an app store for Python code.
+Pip is, [to quote much smarter developers](http://blog.apps.npr.org/2013/06/06/how-to-setup-a-developers-environment.html), like an app store for Python code.
 It will help you install new tools you need to code projects more efficiently and expand your own code’s capabilities.

 Open Terminal and enter the following command.
 Press ```Return``` to run (you must have admin privileges on your machine):